Kanye West: Fashion

 Early in his career, West made clear his interest in fashion and desire to work in the clothing design industry.
 He launched his own clothing line in spring 2006, and developed it over the following four years before the line was ultimately cancelled in 2009.
 In January 2007, West's first sneaker collaboration was released, a special-edition Bapesta from A Bathing Ape.
 In 2009, West collaborated with Nike to release his own shoe, the Air Yeezys, becoming the first non-athlete to be given a shoe deal with the company.
 In January 2009, he introduced his first shoe line designed for Louis Vuitton during Paris Fashion Week.
 The line was released in summer 2009.
 West has additionally designed shoewear for Italian shoemaker Giuseppe Zanotti.

 In fall 2009, West moved to Rome, where he interned at Italian fashion brand Fendi, giving ideas for the men's collection.
 In March 2011, West collaborated with M/M Paris for a series of silk scarves featuring artwork from My Beautiful Dark Twisted Fantasy.
 In October 2011, West premiered his women's fashion label at Paris Fashion Week.
 His debut fashion show received mixed-to-negative reviews.
 In March 2012, West premiered a second fashion line at Paris Fashion Week.
 Critics deemed the sophomore effort "much improved" compared to his first show.

 On December 3, 2013, Adidas officially confirmed a new shoe collaboration deal with West.
 After months of anticipation and rumors, West confirmed the release of the Adidas Yeezy Boosts.
 In 2015, West unveiled a Yeezy clothing line, premiering in collaboration with Adidas early that year.
 In June 2016, Adidas announced a new long-term contract with Kanye West that extended the Yeezy line to a number of stores, planning to sell sports performance products like basketball, football, and soccer, although Adidas terminated the partnership with West in October 2022 due to his antisemitic remarks.
-In May 2021, West signed a 10-year deal linking Yeezy with GAP, however, in September 2022, West announced that he was ending the deal.
+In May 2021, West signed a 10-year deal linking Yeezy with GAP to create Yeezy Gap, however, in September 2022, West announced that he was ending the deal.